nginxinc/kubernetes-ingress/docs-web/installation/installation-with-helm.md

 ### Installing the CRDs

 By default, the Ingress Controller requires a number of custom resource definitions (CRDs) installed in the cluster.
-The helm client will install those CRDs.
+The Helm client will install those CRDs.

 If you do not use the custom resources that require those CRDs (which corresponds to `controller.enableCustomResources` set to `false` and `controller.appprotect.enable` set to `false`).
 The installation of the CRDs can be skipped by specifying `--skip-crds` for the helm install command.